Skip to content

 So, with a probiotic for IBS (Irritable Bowel Syndrome) it is a good idea to look for one which has been shown in clinical trials to be beneficial for this condition.

-Those with IBS and frequent bouts of diarrhoea are suffering with IBS-D. If this is something you suffer with, you may consider the probiotic Saccharomyces boulardii which has been shown in many clinical trials to help support gut health in those with diarrhoea.
+Those with IBS and frequent bouts of diarrhoea are suffering with IBS-D which stands for Irritable Bowel Syndrome Diarrhoea subtype.
+If this is something you suffer with, you may consider the probiotic Saccharomyces boulardii which has been shown in many clinical trials to help support gut health in those with diarrhoea.
 This is a unique probiotic microorganism because it is actually a yeast – in fact it is the only yeast which is friendly enough to be called a probiotic.
 It has over 50 years of research, and is actually recommended in many hospitals in countries throughout mainland Europe for people with diarrhoea.
 As well as diarrhoea caused by IBS it has also been shown to be beneficial for diarrhoea associated Inflammatory Bowel Disease (IBD) and antibiotic-associated diarrhoea and traveller’s diarrhoea.

 It is also worth considering a general probiotic formula, containing friendly bacteria, to be taken alongside S. boulardii.
 As mentioned above, S. boulardii is a friendly yeast, and as such it has very different properties to friendly bacteria.
 For example, S. boulardii does not colonise in the gut, it is instead considered to be a transient probiotic which moves through the gut without staying for long.
 So whilst S. boulardii has properties which make it particularly helpful for those with IBS-D, it is also a good idea to also take a probiotic containing friendly bacteria, which will colonise in the gut for much longer and boost gut health in general, to support the work of S. boulardii.

-Those with IBS who find it mainly causes them to have constipation are suffering with IBS-C. If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well researched strain in the whole Bifidobacteria genus.
+Those with IBS who find it mainly causes them to have constipation are suffering with IBS-C which stands for Irritable Bowel Syndrome Constipation subtype.
+If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well researched strain in the whole Bifidobacteria genus.
 In the clinical trials this strain of probiotic has been shown to be particularly helpful for those with constipation, and promoting more regular bowel movements, which are easy to pass, as well as supporting gut health in general.

 Healthcare practitioners can find out more about B. lactis BB-12® on the Probiotics Database.

 Many people with IBS find they have alternating constipation and diarrhoea.
+IBS-A stands for Irritable Bowel Syndrome Alternating digestive symptoms subtype.
 So for a few days you may be constipated, but then once the bowels get moving you find you have to run to the loo until things settle down again.
 This is also known as IBS-M (M for mixed type).

-And even on its own L. acidophilus NCFM® has been shown to be effective in improving symptoms of patients with IBS4:
+And even on its own L. acidophilus NCFM® has been shown to be effective in improving symptoms of patients with IBS5:

 It is worth noting that other L. plantarum strains will have been researched in different areas - e.g. L. plantarum CECT 7527, L. plantarum CECT 7528 and L. plantarum CECT 7529 have been clinically trialled and shown to reduce cholesterol levels, but have not been shown to be beneficial for those with IBS.
 We see the importance of choosing the most suitable strain of probiotic for any given condition.
 For more information on strain-specificity, you might be interested in The Cure-All Myth and The Strain Myth, in our Probiotics Myths section.

-If the previous types of IBS don't sound quite like you, then you might be struggling with IBS-U. This form of IBS is characterised by a stool consistency that doesn't fit in the other categories.
+If the previous types of IBS don't sound quite like you, then you might be struggling with IBS-U which stands for Irritable Bowel Syndrome Unsubtyped.
+This form of IBS is characterised by a stool consistency that doesn't fit in the other categories.
 In other words, you might experience both loose, watery stools and harder stools, but both less than 25% of the time.

-Probiotic strain Bifidobacterium lactis HN019 has been researched for IBS, and more specifically to improve intestinal transit time8.
+Probiotic strain Bifidobacterium lactis HN019 has been researched for IBS, and more specifically to improve intestinal transit time10.
 This can help with the sluggish gut motility often associated with IBS-U.

 Most people with IBS suffer with some bloating.
 At certain times the bloating can really flare up, when aggravated by factors such as stress, or eating particular foods, for example gluten- or dairy-containing foods.
 However, there are many different high quality probiotic strains that have been shown to alleviate and prevent bloating, including Lactococcus casei Rosell-1058 and Bifidobacterium infantis 35624.
 The former produces two specific enzymes to aid in the digestion of foods which often exacerbate bloating: α-glucosidase and ß-galactosidase. α-glucosidase can help to digest starch (e.g. bread, pasta), and ß-galactosidase can help to digest lactose (e.g. milk, ice cream).